Clicky

 The goal of awsctx is to make it easy for a user to add, activate, and delete credentials easily without having to manually maintain different files.
 Another problem that awsctx solves is the storing of the AWS credentials in plain text.

-Encrypting files with AESCrypt and LastPass
+Encrypting files with AESCrypt

 I can't tell you how many times I have tried to get family and friends to install a password manager.
 Is it really that hard?
 Maybe I'm just more paranoid that most people about cyber security.
 You will probably think so after I tell you that another thing that helps me sleep better at night is encrypting any of my files that have sensitive content in them.
 In this post I will go into detail about two tools, one for password management and one for securely encrypting files and how these things can work together to make life easy.